grantdavis303/b2-final-starter-7/README.md

 ### Notes

 ```
-Bug 1:
+Bug 1: FIXED

+Solution: Added a within block to section off a part of the invoice so there would be no interference

-Admin Invoices Index Page:53 will sometimes throw an error because the number can randomly appear in the randomly generated Invoice #
+Problem: Admin Invoices Index Page:53 will sometimes throw an error because the number can randomly appear in the randomly generated Invoice #
 ```
 ```
 Had to change the schema to allow nil values for invoice_id, and thus had to change some of the validation testing to "allow blank and nil"